AaltoSciComp/scicomp-docs/triton/tut/parallel.rst

   #SBATCH --time=4:00:00       # takes 4 hours all together
   #SBATCH --mem-per-cpu=4000   # 4GB per process

-  module load openmpi  # NOTE: should same as you used to compile the code srun ./mpi_prog
+  module load openmpi/3.1.4  # NOTE: should same as you used to compile the code srun ./mpi_prog